-On the face of it, there is a lot of appetizing elements to The Bare-Footed Kid, beyond it being a Johnnie To film.
+On the face of it, there are a lot of appetizing elements to The Bare-Footed Kid, beyond it being a Johnnie To film.
 The cast includes the legendary Maggie Cheung, Kenneth Tsang (who has been in close to 200 movies), and Ti Lung, a star in many of those 70s martial arts movie (he had the skills) who had a career resurgence in A Better Tomorrow.
 The title character was played by Aaron Kwok, a huge star who I admit I'd never heard of.
 The cinematographer was Wing-Hang "Horace" Wong.
 And the stunts were directed by Liu Chia-Liang.

 Yet during the early parts of the movie, I felt a bit unimpressed.
 The look of the film was gorgeous, especially the vivid colors, and I'm always ready to watch Maggie Cheung.
 But to my untrained eye, Wong had to work hard to make Aaron Kwok look like he was kicking ass ... lots of cutaway shots and wire-fu.